On behalf of The Law Office of Gustavo E. Frances, P.A.

 Get an attorney if you want a low-cost divorce

 Before we get to the meat and potatoes of how much a divorce costs in Florida, let us warn you that divorces can be very costly, especially those involving issues such as child support, alimony, child custody, and division of property.

-As contradictory as it may sound, but a divorce attorney Fort Lauderdale can actually help you save your hard-earned money when getting divorced in Florida.
+As contradictory as it may sound, but a divorce attorney in Fort Lauderdale can actually help you save your hard-earned money when getting divorced in Florida.
 In many cases, those who choose not to be represented by a divorce lawyer end up spending more on their divorce case and face long-term financial consequences of an unfavorable divorce outcome compared to those who step into the courtroom with a skilled attorney by their side.

-Divorce filing fees in Fort Lauderdale
+Divorce Filing Fees in Fort Lauderdale

 So how much money will you have to spend to get divorced in Fort Lauderdale or elsewhere in Florida?
 Keep in mind that divorce fees may differ depending on where you are getting divorced and what type of divorce you are pursuing.

 Let’s review the filing fees and other divorce-related expenses that apply to divorce cases in Fort Lauderdale:

 - Dissolution of marriage and annulment – $410;

 - Separate spousal maintenance – $310;